 Working as a teacher in NSW

 Great teachers inspire students, and can make significant differences to young people’s lives.
-To start or return (after a break of five years or more) to working as a teacher in NSW you need to be accredited by the Board of Studies, Teaching Education Standards (BOSTES).
-Accreditation is achieved after you gain your teaching qualifications and is something that you maintain throughout your teaching career.
+To start or return (after a break of five years or more) to work as a teacher in NSW you need to be accredited by the Board of Studies, Teaching and Educational Standards (BOSTES).

 How does accreditation work?